milind000/SQL-Projects/README.md

 2. Top 5 Customers by Revenue
 3. Best-Selling Products by Quantity
 4. First-Time vs Repeat Buyers
 5. Revenue by Country or Category

- 📁 Project Structure

-ecommerce-sql-analysis/
-├── README.md
-├── ecommerce\_er\_diagram.png
-├── data/
-│   ├── customers.csv
-│   ├── products.csv
-│   ├── orders.csv
-│   └── order\_items.csv
-├── sql\_queries/
-│   └── \*.sql
-└── dashboard/
-└── ecommerce\_dashboard.pbix (optional)

  📈 Sample Insights